1,000+ Opportunities

 If you’ve already connected with MTI about Business Innovation Funding you will be guided back to the MTI interest form.
 Please visit our FAQ page if you have questions or need guidance on using the online portal for submitting your interest in MTI support.

-Based on current listing details, eligibility includes: Maine-based businesses with an innovative product, device, or method in MTI's seven targeted technology sectors; requires minimum 1-1 matching funds.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Maine-based businesses in one of seven targeted technology sectors; requires minimum 1:1 matching funds and demonstrated innovation with market validation.
+Confirm the full requirements in the official notice before applying.